 Jacobson explicitly requires the "People" to accept a vaccine mandate, based on their common belief and knowledge.
 This requirement, is in addition to acceptance by the medical experts.
 Promotional effort, absent the People's common belief and knowledge that a vaccine is safe and effective, is non compliant with Jacobson's reasonable means test, which has been the standard for 115 years.
 Given this, other State Bars looking to New York for precedent, need to proceed carefully, so as not to mistakenly propose an unconstitutional or ambiguous resolution.

 In Jacobson per its 4 Part Test, the Court held a Massachusetts statute which levied a $5 fine (based on Jacobson's specific facts) was appropriate and reasonable.
 The Court made it clear however that its decision covered that case only.

 "We now decide only that the statute covers the present case, and that nothing clearly appears that would justify this court in holding it to be unconstitutional and inoperative in its application to the plaintiff in error."
 (Jacobson v Mass.).

 Thus, the Court only addressed the question of whether the State could reasonably fine Jacobson $5 for refusing a smallpox vaccine.

 The Court never addressed the question of non consensual injections of a novel "vaccine", nor the right of States to force an experimental procedure on unwilling participants.

-Therefore Jacobson provides no basis for Dershowitz or anyone else to argue, "the state has the power to literally take you to a doctor's office and plunge a needle into your arm.”
+Therefore Jacobson at this point in time, provides no basis for Dershowitz nor the NY Bar to argue, "the state has the power to literally take you to a doctor's office and plunge a needle into your arm.”

 The speed with which researchers and pharmaceutical companies have responded to the coronavirus epidemic has been described as "unprecedented" by Dr Jerome Kim, Director-General of the International Vaccine Institute.